 This research is part of the Online Blast Furnace Stack Status Monitoring (StackMonitor) project, financed by the Research Fund for Coal and Steel (RFCS) of the European Community with Grant Agreement No. 709816.

 © 2020 by The Iron and Steel Institute of Japan.
-Published in this repository with the kind permission of the publisher.
+This is an open access article under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs license (https://creativecommons.org/licenses/by-nc-nd/4.0/).